Logothash method

 Normal Method

-In normal method, that is how all tools works, the content of file is read and hashed whole, as one single block:
+In the normal method, which is how all tools work, the content of the file is read and hashed as a whole, as a single block:

 Normal Method